-Yesterday, Madam Speaker, during lunch time, I visited Suva Special School where we observed World Down-Syndrome Day, a syndrome where a normal child who has two chromosomes (these children who are in special schools) they have fair chromosomes which affects their performance and makes them slightly abnormal.
-So we observed the day yesterday and I gave the message out that these children who are in special schools, though special children are given special treatment but they are ours and we want them to grow normally, we want them to be part of society, Madam Speaker.
+Yesterday, Madam Speaker, during lunch time, I visited Suva Special School, where we observed World Down-Syndrome Day, a syndrome where a normal child who has two chromosomes (these children who are in special schools) they have a ... chromosome which affect their performance and makes them slightly abnormal.
+So we observed the day yesterday and I gave the message out that these children who are in special schools, with all their special children are given special treatment but they are ours and we want them to grow normally, we want them to be part of society, Madam Speaker.

-That was an assurance we gave on behalf of Government.
-If we look at last year's Budget, we had allocated a special grant, raised a per capita grant for special schools because we want them to get special treatment and social excellence.
+That was an assurance we gave on behalf of Government that if we look at last year's Budget, we have allocated a special grant, raised a per capita grant for special schools because we want them to get special treatment and social excellence.